 If you are the parent of a girl, you probably think about what name she is using in chat rooms and for instant messaging (IM), and you are wise to be concerned.
-How can you protect your daughter if you are unaware what web sites she visits, what chat rooms, who she chats with, and the true identities of her online “friends?”
+How can you protect your daughter if you are unaware of what websites she visits, what chat rooms, who she chats with, and the true identities of her online “friends?”

 You can’t look over their shoulder at all times, but you can do a number of very smart things.
 Here are seven ways to keep your kids safe when they use the Internet.